MicrosoftDocs/ai-builder/ai-builder-docs/availability-region.md

 ### US Government feature limitations

-The following features available in the commercial version of AI Builder are not available to US Government customers:
+The following features available in the commercial version of AI Builder aren't available to US Government customers:

 - 30-day user trials
 - AI model copy across cloud boundaries (for example between Public and GCC or between GCC and GCC High)
-- [Document Automation](doc-automation.md) is not available in GCC and GCC High
+- [Document Automation](doc-automation.md) isn't available in GCC and GCC High

 For more information about other limitations of Power Platform US Government, go to these topics: